‘Jack Ryan’ Introduces a New Archetype: The Guilty White Saviour

 Thirty years later, the book still has the capacity to cut to the heart of the pain and pride of the black experience in America.

-Why It's Nearly Impossible to Make a Good Biopic
+Filmmakers Tell Us Why It’s So Difficult to Make a Great Biopic

-From 'All Eyez on Me' to 'Nina' to 'Lincoln,' there are a lot of ways to tell and/or ruin a life story.
+From 'All Eyez on Me' to 'Nina' and 'Lincoln', there are a lot of ways to tell and/or ruin a life story.